LSSTDESC/qp/docs/user_guide/methods.md

 # Ensemble Methods

+The following tables are lists of existing methods for use on `Ensembles`, with short summaries of their purpose.
+The methods link to their API documentation for more detailed information.

 ## Base Methods

 These are some base methods used to perform operations on one or more `Ensembles`.